dirten/vagrant-file/README.md

-# Welcome on my Vagrantfile largly inspired by Scotchbox
+# Welcome on my Vagrantfile largely inspired by Scotchbox
 Here you can find a ready to go Web developper box with :

 - Nginx configured and tested